-- PRIDE Core In-Service modules 1 & 2 (mandatory training - 21 hours);

-- FASD (Fetal Alcohol Spectrum Disorder) (mandatory training -3 hours);

-- PRIDE Core In-Service modules 3 - 12 as determined by the foster family and their resource worker, based on the PRIDE Family Development Plan (see Practice Guidelines for complete list of PRIDE Core In-Service modules);
+- PRIDE Core In-Service modules 1 & 2 (mandatory training 21 hours); - Standard First Aid and Cardiopulmonary Resuscitation (CPR Level B) recognized by Saskatchewan Occupational Health and Safety (17 hours) with recertification every 3 years (9 hours); - Fetal Alcohol Spectrum Disorder (FASD) training (3 hours) - · Trauma Competent Caregiver component (6 hours); and - PRIDE Core In-Service modules 3-12 as determined by the foster family and their resource worker, based on the PRIDE Family Development Plan (see Practice Guidelines for complete list of PRIDE Core In-Service modules).

-- Standard First Aid and Cardio

-Pulmonary Resuscitation

-(CPR Level B) recertification

-recognized by Saskatchewan

-Occupational Health and Safety

-every three years (9 hours).

-Additional training, including Advanced and Specialized modules, will be provided based on the PRIDE Family Development Plan agreed upon by the Ministry and the foster family and approved by the Ministry.
+Additional training, including Advanced and Specialized modules, will be provided based on the PRIDE Family Development Plan agreed upon by the Ministry of Social Services and the foster family which is then approved by the Ministry of Social Services.